Beyond the Classical Tuscany

 Would you like to discover a piece of Tuscany that you will forever carry in your heart?

-One which is only 35 km southeast of Florence, where you can start an adventure that will show you a side of Tuscany that goes beyond its vineyards, museums and leaning towers?
+One which is only 35 km southeast of Florence, where you can start an adventure that will show you a side of Tuscany that goes beyond its vineyards, museums, and leaning towers?

 The Time is Always Right for Focaccia

-A stop at any one of the bars at the Consuma will introduce you to the hearty mountain breakfasts that this area prefers, in particular Bar Consuma with its freshly baked schiacciata (sometimes called focaccia) filled with porcini mushrooms, prosciutto and fontina or simply plain with a drizzle of olive oil and a sprinkling of crispy salt flakes.
+A stop at any one of the bars at the Consuma will introduce you to the hearty mountain breakfast that this area prefers, in particular, Bar Consumi with its freshly baked schiacciata (sometimes called focaccia) filled with porcini mushrooms, prosciutto, and fontina cheese or simply plain with a drizzle of olive oil and a sprinkling of crispy salt flakes.

 The first town you will encounter is Pratovecchio but, before you venture into this quaint little hamlet, detour for Castello di Romena and the Pieve di San Pietro a Romena.
 A brown and white sign will send you in that direction if you haven’t already seen the distinctive silhouette through the trees.

 Step Back into Time with these Small Towns

 The other main square can be explored by walking down via Giuseppe Garibaldi and the “portico” or covered arcades which characterizes this small town.
-Enter from any one of the little roads on the left hand side and you will find Piazza Jacopo Landino, named after another important artist from the 1300’s.
+Enter from any one of the little roads on the left-hand side and you will find Piazza Jacopo Landino, named after another important artist from the 1300’s.
 Many times referred to as the Old Square (Piazza Vecchia), it is the home to the headquarters for the National Park for Casentino and a lovely church from the 1500’s called SS Nome di Gesù.

 The Art of Wool in Stia

 If you opted to drive, park your car in the lot located in front of the bridge over the Staggia river - which meets up with the Arno right here in Stia.
 This little town has a very unique and picturesque main square in the form of a triangle.
-Noteworthy are the arcades that line both sides of Piazza Tanucci, the church Santa Maria della Assunta and the water well with its ornate metal work at the tip of the triangle.
+Noteworthy are the arcades that line both sides of Piazza Tanucci, the church Santa Maria della Assunta and the water well with its ornate metalwork at the tip of the triangle.
 The columns in the church are very similar in style and quality to those in Romena, which corresponds with dates of the building.

 Take a few minutes to visit Palagio Fiorentino, located over a small bridge above the wool mill.
-Here you will find a modern architecture covering which houses the 10 faucet for the fresh spring water that is found in Stia - bring a bottle and fill it up---some of the sweetest water you will ever taste, crisp cool and naturally clean (a great addition to your picnic!)
+Here you will find a modern architecture covering which houses 10 faucets for the fresh spring water that is found in Stia - bring a bottle and fill it up---some of the sweetest water you will ever taste, crisp cool and naturally clean (a great addition to your picnic!)

 Picnic at Camaldoli

 Backtracking to Pratovecchio, you can follow the signs for the Camaldoli Hermitage, run by of a branch of monks from the San Benedictine order.
 Founded by Saint Romuald in the early 1000’s, the Hermitage and Monastery created a commanding point of reference for not only the Guidi family who ruled this area but also the people who worked the land, the plebs.

-Upon arriving at the hermitage (which also has an ideal picnic area), you will find a small but functional community.
+Upon arriving at the Hermitage (which also has an ideal picnic area), you will find a small but functional community.
 It is possible to visit the cells of the monks, the church and a little gift shop which offers products typical of the Camaldoli production.
-Especially herb teas, liquors made from homegrown plants and honey ranging from a very light amber color to almost black, from the pine trees, which make perfect gifts.
+Especially herb teas, liquors made from homegrown plants and honey ranging from a very light amber color to almost black, from the pine trees, all of which make perfect gifts.

 Caring for Nature

 They studied the scriptures, they prayed and meditate for hours and their work centered around the care of the forest.
-Famous for their gardens which grew plants from all over the world, the monks were well noted for their medical cures, elixirs and healthy teas.
-But perhaps their most lasting contribution to the valley, Italy and even Europe was the first “Code of the Forest”, an integral part of their monastic rules.
+Famous for their gardens which grew plants from all over the world, the monks were well noted for their medical cures, elixirs, and healthy teas.
+But perhaps their most lasting contribution to the valley, Italy, and even Europe was the first “Code of the Forest”, an integral part of their monastic rules.